Road relationships are a two-way street.

-Below are a few rules to help you Drive Change in Grand Rapids and know more about your responsibilities on the road, whether you are a motorist or a bicyclist.
+A healthy passion for safety is key to a healthy road relationship.
+Below are a few rules to help you Drive Change in Grand Rapids and know more about all of our responsibilities on the road to keep each other safe.
 You can also see what motorists are doing to help.Share This Motorists

 Learn more about proper signaling with this video.

 • If the intersection has a right-hand-turn lane, bicyclists going straight through the intersection should follow the bike lane as it shifts from the right side of the road to the left side of the right-turn lane.
 Although motorists who are turning right are required to yield to a bicyclist before crossing the bike lane, be certain the motorist's are aware of your presence.

 • At some intersections, the bike lane is eliminated to provide room for added vehicle lanes.
 At these locations, be aware that a bicyclist could be looking to merge into the appropriate vehicle lane.

 • If the intersection has a bike lane and no added right-turn lanes, the bicyclist may proceed to the intersection but should be cautious when passing stopped or slow-moving cars; the motorist may decide to turn right unexpectedly at a driveway or at the intersection.

 Learn more about bike lanes with this video and intersections with this video.

 Sharrows are just one of the markings you may encounter on our city’s streets.
 A sharrow is a shared lane marker that indicates proper lane positioning for bicyclists, so they can be seen and avoid riding in the “door zone.”
 When you encounter these markings on the street, you should be aware that bicycles may be sharing the traffic lane.